zouppa/qpi/README.md

 - Qiskit 0.26.2

-This tutorial is inspired, and use the knowledge from :
+This tutorial is inspired, and uses knowledge from:

 - [RasQberry: Quantum Computing is the Coolest Project for Raspberry](https://medium.com/qiskit/rasqberry-quantum-computing-is-the-coolest-project-for-raspberry-pi-3f64bec5a133)
 - [Setup your home JupyterHub on a Raspberry Pi](https://towardsdatascience.com/setup-your-home-jupyterhub-on-a-raspberry-pi-7ad32e20eed)
 - [Install Qiskit](#install-qiskit)

-### install Raspberry Pi OS
+### Install Raspberry Pi OS

 1. Download Raspberry [pi Imager](https://www.raspberrypi.org/software/), Install Raspberry OS, and access it via ssh.
-More information can be found here :
+More information can be found here:

     -[Getting Started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started)